kostyanoob/Epidemic-Simulator/README.md

 <img src="Results/Quickstart__AT_Optimization__RFI_Delay_4-Interval_2__B_10__SD_100__S_0/infection_probability_per_group_daily.png" width="24%">
 </p>

-When performing a **batched run**, exploring several test budgets and several agents (i.e. isolation and testing strategies) the simulator creates plots showing with the average metrics gathered across the entire simulation (GQE, mPQE, Peak Morbidity, Total Morbidity, etc.) as a function of the daily test budget.
+When performing a **batched run**, exploring several test budgets and several policies (i.e. isolation and testing strategies) the simulator creates plots showing with the average metrics gathered across the entire simulation (GQE, mPQE, Peak Morbidity, Total Morbidity, etc.) as a function of the daily test budget.
 Standard deviation bars are shown as well (computed across the repetitions of the batch with different random seeds).
 Below are some examples for the plots produced in a batched simulation over a larger community (1000 people).
 Upper row left to right: GQE, mPQE, Isolated people count, bar plot showing ill and isolated people-day count in green, ill and non-isolated people-days count in red, healthy and isolated people-days count in gray.
 Bottom row: peak morbidity, total morbidity (total count of infected people), total count of people who were infected externally, total count of people who were infected internally.

 <p align="center">
 <img src="Figures/GQE.png" width="24%">